lohithareddy2511/Detection_and_Visualization_of_CO2_using_Hyperspectral_Satellite_Data/README.md

 The matched filter is then applied to the clustered hyperspectral data to detect CO2 anomalies.
 The output of this step is a map showing areas where CO2 concentrations are significantly higher than the surrounding regions.

-### STEP 4
+### STEP 4: CO2 Concentration Estimation
-CO2 Concentration Estimation: Estimate CO2 concentration based on the calculated band ratios.
+Estimate CO2 concentration based on the calculated band ratios.

-### STEP 5
+### STEP 5: Result Analysis
-Result Analysis: Analyze the final estimates to quantify CO2 concentrations and identify regions with elevated CO2 levels
+Analyze the final estimates to quantify CO2 concentrations and identify regions with elevated CO2 levels

-### STEP 6
+### STEP 6: Visualization
-Visualization: Visualize the detected CO2 concentration, on a map using the Mapping Toolbox .
+Visualize the detected CO2 concentration, on a map using the Mapping Toolbox .

 ### FINAL OUTPUTS